 H.R.
-Giger is an artist best known for one thing, his terrifying drawings of penis monsters that served as the inspiration for the Alien from Alien.
+Giger is an artist best known for one thing, the terrifying penis monster drawings he made that served as the inspiration for the Alien from Alien.
 Despite being the original creator of one of the most iconic creatures in all of horror and sci-fi, Giger was seriously screwed over by virtually every sequel, but was especially screwed over by Alien 3.

 For example, as mentioned above, during the production of Alien 3 Giger personally constructed a life sized model of a brand new Alien for the effects crew to use however they wanted, free of charge and they turned him down.
 What we didn’t mention because we ran out of space and because we forgot when we made that image is that Giger did this after being hired to work on the film and ultimately being told to fuck off just a month later when the studio told him they had their own idea of what the Alien in the movie should like.
 Despite suffering the indignity of being told by some dipshit Hollywood executive that they had a better idea of how a creature based entirely on his art should look, Giger continued to fax over sketches and call the studio asking if they wanted his help, for free, because the Alien was his baby and he wanted it to look as badass as possible.

-What’s worse is that, despite the makers of the new Alien openly admitting to basing it entirely on his inimitable art style and original sketches, Fox didn’t put his name in the credits, something he found out when he was sent an early copy ahead of its release, which is sort of like breaking up with someone and tagging them in all the photos of you and your new partner.
-When Giger politely asked if he could be properly credited because fuck you, he invented the Alien, Fox told him it was too late to change anything, though evidently not too late to send out advanced copies, and started ignoring his calls.
+What’s worse is that, despite the makers of the new Alien openly admitting to basing it entirely on Giger’s art style and original sketches, Fox didn’t put his name in the credits.
+Something Giger only found out when he was sent an early copy of the film ahead of its release, which is sort of like breaking up with someone and tagging them in all the photos of you and your new partner.
+When Giger politely asked if he could be properly credited because fuck you, he invented the Alien, Fox told him it was too late to change anything in the film and started ignoring his calls.
 The guys who designed the Alien for the film, which remember was based on one of Giger’s own drawings, also shit all over the artist by saying that their version of the Alien was better than Giger’s in interviews.
 For arguments sake, here is one of Giger’s original pieces of concept art for the film.

 And here’s a model of the “superior”, totally original version created by the guys brought in to replace him: